Introduction to graph theory and basic algorithms: Duality

 To find the shortest path walk through the vertices corresponded to reverse order of marked numbers (from ending point to starting, see figure~\ref{fig:lee}).\\

-\NB The complexity of this algorithm (without constructing dual graph) equals to the complexity of breadth first search for connected graphs $\mathbf{O(\|E\|)}$.
+\NB The complexity of this algorithm (without constructing dual graph) equals to the complexity of breadth first search for connected graphs $\mathbf{O\bigl(\|E\|\bigr)}$.

 \emph{Modifications of Lee algorithm:} \begin{enumerate} \item In this algorithm any constructing shortest path algorithm can be used.
-The complexity will be equal to the complexity of corresponded algorithm. \item One can consider different time travelling from one face to another in the planar representation.
+The complexity will be equal to the complexity of corresponded algorithm. \item One can consider different time travelling (and also infinite time travelling) from one face to another in the planar representation.
 Thus, the additional weights can be added in the dual graph.
-And in this case the shortest path algorithms for weighted graphs can be used. \item One can apply the breadth first search to starting point and ending point in parallel.
-Then these two algorithms intersect by a vertex the shortest path can be constructed. \item If there is some information of the dual graph or path, for example, it is known that the path should contain some vertex.
-Lee algorithm can be applied to this vertex or done parallel from starting vertex, ending vertex and the current vertex like in~\ref{enum:modlee}. \end{enumerate}
+And in this case the shortest path algorithms for weighted graphs can be used. \item The breadth first search algorithm can be applied to the starting point and the ending point in parallel.
+In this case the shortest path can be constructed when these two algorithms intersect by a vertex. \item If one has some information about the dual graph or path (for example, it is known that the path should contain some vertex).
+Lee algorithm can be used from this vertex or done in parallel for the starting vertex, the ending vertex and the current vertex like in~\ref{enum:modlee}. \end{enumerate}